 August was a strong month for markets all-round, writes CIO Mark Devcich.

 The Conservative Fund was up 0.9% for the month with positive contribution coming from both income and growth assets.

 September 2020 Fact Sheet

 To invest with Pie Funds, read the PDS and complete the online application form.

 The JUNO KiwiSaver Scheme is owned, managed and issued by Pie Funds.
 Click to join below.

 Past performance is not a guarantee of future returns.
-No person including the Director of Pie Funds Management Limited guarantees the repayment of units in the funds or any return of units in the funds.
+No person, including the Directors of Pie Funds Management Limited, guarantees the repayment of units in the funds or any returns of units in the funds.
 Returns can be negative as well as positive and returns over different periods may vary.
 The JUNO KiwiSaver Scheme is owned, managed and issued by Pie Funds.

 We are taking steps to try to preserve investor capital and take advantage of opportunities, arising from the severe market disruption associated with COVID-19.